6 Facts About Fake News In The 2016 Election

 And there is evidence that fake news is effective at changing beliefs.
 One 2017 study from researchers at Yale University found that the more people were exposed to a given fake news statement, they more they believed it.

-That's good news for fake news writers and the creators of Russian bots and hypothetical 400-pound hackers in New Jersey.
-If it's true that showing people the same headline multiple times makes them believe it, all fake news purveyors need to do is be persistent...and hope that they continue to have platforms like Facebook for posting the things they make up.
+That's good news for fake news writers and the creators of Russian bots and hypothetical 400-lb. hackers in New Jersey.
+If it's true that showing people the same headline multiple times makes them believe it, all fake news purveyors need to do is be persistent — and hope that they continue to have platforms like Facebook for posting the things they make up.